DanielGibson/texview/README.md

 - [x] Support showing all mipmap levels at once
     - [x] in a spiral-ish compact form, in a column, in a row
     - [x] at their relative sizes OR all in the same size (there the spiral probably should be a grid)
+- [ ] Similar options for texture arrays (show all array elements in column/row/grid)
 - [x] Support tiled view
     - [ ] including with different mipmap levels next to each other to see how the transitions line up
     - [ ] ideally also a perspective view with a big plane going towards infinity to see the texture's mipmapping (with different anisotropic filtering levels) in action
 - [x] Let user set swizzling of color channels (and maybe swizzle automatically for known swizzled formats like "RXGB" DXT5)
-    - will have to start using shaders for this..
-I hope I can still continue using legacy GL then :-p
+    - need to use shaders for this.. but that's also needed for texture arrays
 - [ ] Maybe different texture files next to each other (for example to compare quality of encoders)
 - [ ] List of textures in current directory to easily select another one
     - [ ] If one can also navigate to `..` and subdirectories here, it could even be a full alternative to the filepicker